Julio Velasco: About him

 Velasco was a philosophy student and a Maoist militant during his university days, which led to his expulsion by the board of the National University of La Plata in 1974.
 After the 1976 Argentine coup d'état, he was forced to live in semi-clandestinity due to his previous political involvement — a situation that compelled him to move to Buenos Aires, where he secured his first volleyball coaching job.

-He has discussed coaching with football mastermind Pep Guardiola on multiple occasions.
+He discussed coaching with football mastermind Pep Guardiola on multiple occasions.
 While Velasco was living in Italy, Guardiola once travelled hundreds of kilometres to meet the Argentine volleyball coach in person, simply because he had seen him in a television interview and wanted to learn from him.